Image Source: Pixabay

 The moment of truth!
 So, does it matter if you have a tilted cervix when using a menstrual cup?
 Well then, it’s time to know the truth.

-Since every person’s body is different, many women with tipped, tilted, or retroverted cervixes still find using the menstrual cup like daisy cup easy.
+Since every person’s body is different, many women with tipped, tilted, or retroverted cervixes still find using the menstrual cup like a daisy cup easy.
 But it depends on how much your cervix is tilted wither forwards or backward.

-For women with a severely tilted cervix, they need to practice with which angle suits them the most when the cup is inserted.
+Women with a severely tilted cervix, need to practice with which angle suits them the most when the cup is inserted.
 This can take a few menstrual cycles to get used to but it surely pays off.
-(See also: The Pros & Cons Of Exercising On Your Period)

 About The Author: